 10. Porto, Portugal

-Portugal is one of those countries that seems to be on the up-and-coming list for young and hip travelers.
+Portugal is one of those countries that seems to be on the up-and-coming list for young and hip travelers and is on of the best budget family holiday destinations.
 What you don’t hear as often is how great it is for the, ahem, less young and less hip with children in tow.
 (Or perhaps even with kids, you are significantly more hip than we are.
 This would not surprise me one bit.)